-Instructional designer (ID) is one of the trendiest positions in today’s job market.
+Instructional designer is one of the trendiest positions in today’s job market.
 It’s rewarding, prestigious, and seems to be offering an ideal ratio of routine vs. creative tasks, along with a healthy work-life balance.
-With a steady shift to remote education and remote work, IDs are in high demand, and this trend will continue.
+With a steady shift to remote education and remote work, instructional designers are in high demand, and this trend will continue.

-However, if you’re chasing a career in ID, it might be hard to figure out what instructional design skills you actually need to learn in order to land such a job.
-Moreover, for people who are not yet initiated into the mysteries of eLearning, it’s difficult to even guess what sort of tasks an ID carries out on a day-to-day basis.
+However, if you’re chasing a career in instructional design, it might be hard to figure out what instructional design skills you actually need to learn in order to land such a job.
+Moreover, for people who are not yet initiated into the mysteries of eLearning, it’s difficult to even guess what sort of tasks an instructional designer carries out on a day-to-day basis.

 In short, an instructional designer is someone who is competent in both teaching and creating digital training content.
 The former requires an understanding of the human psychology responsible for the learning process, while the authoring part might come in very different forms, e.g., knowing how to create a training video, a presentation, a mobile app, or anything that can be used as training material, for that matter.

-Although there’s no consensus on whether becoming an ID requires formal training, it goes without saying that a prestigious certificate or even a degree in the field will drastically improve your chances of getting such a position.
-Thus, in this article, we’ll present you with a list of the most popular instructional design programs – from free to degree.
+Although there’s no consensus on whether becoming an instructional designer requires formal training, it goes without saying that a prestigious certificate in instructional design or even a bachelor’s or master’s degree in the field will drastically improve your chances of getting such a position.
+Thus, in this article, we’ll present you with a list of the best instructional design certificate programs – from free to master’s degree.

-How We Selected the ID Certificate Programs and Courses
+How We Selected the Best Paid and Free Instructional Design Certificate Programs and Courses

 In selecting trainings, we carefully considered several key criteria: